 Can I take part in placements abroad?

 Yes, our HELS Go Abroad scheme gives our Health students the opportunity to apply for work experience abroad.
-Please be aware that the current COVID-19 pandemic may affect this.
+Please be aware that the COVID-19 pandemic may affect this.

 Will I be provided with uniform?